cookpa/antsJacobianExample/README.md

 # antsJacobianExample

 Example Jacobian computation from a simple test case using ANTs CreateJacobianDeterminantImage

+Updated to test different header direction matrices.

 ## Generating the warps and Jacobians

-Run:
+The script runs each example case in a separate directory.
+You can add more, just add fixed.nii.gz and moving.nii.gz.

+Examples

 ```
+  ./reg.sh .
-  ./reg.sh
+  ./reg.sh oblique
 ```
 You must have ANTs installed and on your PATH.